Potassium in tomatoes Calculator

-Using the list below for the 14 different tomatoes nutrition entries in our Potassium database, the highest amount of Potassium is in Tomatoes, sun-dried which contains 3427 mg of Potassium per 100g.
+Using the list below for the 14 different tomatoes nutrition entries in our database, the highest amount of Potassium is found in Tomatoes, sun-dried which contains 3427 mg of Potassium per 100g.
 The lowest amount of Potassium is in Tomatoes, red, ripe, canned, with green chilies which in 100g contains 107 mg of Potassium.

-The median value of Potassium is in Tomatoes, red, ripe, raw, year round average which in 100g contains 237 mg of Potassium.
-The average amount of Potassium in 100g of tomatoes, based on the list below is 540.64 mg of Potassium.
+The median value of Potassium is found in Tomatoes, red, ripe, raw, year round average which in 100g contains 237 mg of Potassium.
+The average amount of Potassium contained in 100g of tomatoes, based on the list below is 540.64 mg of Potassium.

 From the Potassium content in tomatoes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each tomatoes item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Tomatoes, sun-dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.